lillialexis/e3db/README.md

 # Tozny End-to-End Encrypted Database

 The Tozny End-to-End Encrypted Database (E3DB) is a storage platform with powerful sharing and consent management features.
+[Read more on our blog](https://tozny.com/blog/announcing-project-e3db-the-end-to-end-encrypted-database/).

 Tozny's E3DB provides a familiar JSON-based NoSQL-style API for reading, writing, and listing JSON data stored securely in the cloud.

+First a caveat: *Don’t store anything you want to keep (yet!).*
+This is a developer preview, and we might have to delete the database periodically.
+Please do try it out as an experiment, and over time, we will build it into a durable encrypted storage solution!

 ## Quick Start